USMAI-Library-Consortium/sru-queryer/readme.md

 Modifiers are conditions which modify the search query operators (AND, "all", OR, etc).
 As indicated above, in version 1.2, they can either modify SearchClause operators or Boolean Operators.

 Each modifier is preceeded by a '/' and optional spacing.
 One or many modifiers may be included.
-Modifiers must include a base_name, but MAY include a context_set, operator, and value.
+Modifiers must include a base_name, but MAY include a context_set, comparison symbol, and value.

 From the LOC website, a modifier on a Boolean Operator looks like: `dc.title any fish or/rel.combine=sum dc.creator any sanderson`.
 A modifier on a SearchClause relation looks like `any /relevant /cql.string`